AI-Newton: A Concept-Driven Physical Law Discovery System without Prior Physical Knowledge

-The KB is a core component of AI-Newton, responsible for storing and managing structured knowledge.
-It consists of an experiment base and a theory base, as shown in Fig.~\ref{fig:overview}.
-AI-Newton employs a physical DSL with rigorously defined syntax and semantics for knowledge representation.
-This DSL not only formulates equations as mathematical expressions, but also encodes properties of physical objects and relationships among physical quantities into DSL representation following the structure of its abstract syntax tree, as explained below.
-Details are discussed in \cite{methods}.

-The experiment base stores physical experiments and corresponding generators to simulate data.
-The inputs for each experiment include only physical objects involved, geometric information, experimental parameters, and space-time coordinates.
-Emphasizing no prior physical knowledge, all other concepts, such as mass or energy, are autonomously discovered in AI-Newton.
+\sect{Knowledge base and knowledge representation} AI-Newton contains an experiment base and a theory base, as shown in Fig.~\ref{fig:overview}.
+The experiment base stores physical experiments and corresponding simulated data generators.
+The inputs for each experiment include only the physical objects involved, geometric information, experimental parameters, and space-time coordinates, which define an experiment.
+To emphasize that no prior physical knowledge is used, all other concepts, such as mass or energy, are autonomously discovered in AI-Newton.
 The output of each experiment is simulated data with statistical errors.

-The theory base stores autonomously discovered knowledge.
-It adopts a three-layer architecture (symbols, concepts, and laws) centered on concepts.
-Notably, concepts are also very important for human physicists to formulate concise yet broadly applicable laws that describe complex physical phenomena.
-Unlike prior work that interprets latent features in NNs as physical concepts\cite{wang2019emergent,iten2020discovering,li2024discover}, AI-Newton represents concepts and laws explicitly as DSL expressions.
-This architecture not only enhances interpretability but also facilitates the application of discovered knowledge to diverse problems.
-Furthermore, compared to previous symbolic approaches, AI-Newton effectively compresses the search space and improves expression conciseness by introducing powerful concepts.

-The symbols layer stores allowed symbols for representing physical knowledge.
-Symbols corresponding to autonomously defined concepts follow deterministic naming conventions, while permitted operations in the example demonstrated in this paper include only algebraic operations and differentiation.

-The concepts layer stores autonomously defined physical concepts.
-Each concept definition automatically registers its corresponding symbol in the symbols layer.
-For instance, using known concepts coordinate $x$ and time $t$, the velocity of a little ball can be defined as:
+The theory base stores physical knowledge explicitly in an interconnected library of symbols, concepts, and laws.
+This design mirrors how human physicists construct concise, universal laws from conceptual building blocks.
+In contrast to prior work, which interprets latent features in NNs as physical concepts~\cite{wang2019emergent,iten2020discovering,li2024discover}, AI-Newton represents concepts and laws in an explicit, symbolic form.
+This greatly enhances interpretability and makes the acquired knowledge easier to transfer to new problems.
+Moreover, the introduction of powerful intermediate concepts allows complex physical laws to be expressed concisely, which in turn makes them more amenable to discovery through techniques like symbolic regression (SR)\cite{udrescu2020ai,udrescu2020ai20,bendinelli2023controllable,tenachi2023deep,tian2024sym,cranmer2023interpretable,du2024large,romera2024mathematical,valipour2021symbolicgpt,chu2023neural,mevznar2023efficient}.
+Initially, the concept layer contains only space-time coordinates; new concepts are autonomously defined and registered using a dedicated physical domain-specific language (DSL).
+(See Supplemental Materials (SMs)\cite{supplement} for details.)